Heart of Westwood

 Research backed alignment

-The final concept directly responded to the main issues we identified in Westwood: congestion, lack of comfort, and weak support services.
-Each major design move addressed a clear gap in the current rider experience.
+The final concept directly responded to the main issues we identified in Westwood: congestion, limited comfort, fragmented transfers, weak rider support, and underused land beside future transit infrastructure.
+Each major design move connects back to a specific research finding.

 Site credibility

 The proposal was grounded in a real location with a real transit investment already underway.
-Centering the project on Parking Structure 32 and the future D-Line helped make the concept feel strategically realistic rather than speculative for its own sake.
+Centering the project on Parking Structure 32 and the future Metro D-Line station helped the concept feel strategically realistic instead of speculative for its own sake.

 Integrated system thinking

 One of the strongest signs of validation was that the concept worked across multiple layers at once.
-The land use strategy, circulation planning, rider amenities, and kiosk experience all reinforced each other as part of a single mobility system.
+The land use strategy, circulation planning, rider amenities, architectural identity, and kiosk experience all reinforced each other.

 Leadership presentation